Discover more from Direct Left

 ACCUSATIONS AGAINST DONALD TRUMP

-Trump has been accused of rape, sexual assault, and/or sexual harassment by more than two dozen women and has yet to face any consequences.
+Trump has been accused of rape, sexual assault, and/or sexual harassment by more than two dozen women.
+His pattern of behavior is despicable.
+Former Miss USA and Miss Teen USA contestants have said that Trump used to walk into their dressing rooms.

-Trump’s pattern of behavior is despicable.
-Former Miss USA and Miss Teen USA contestants have said that Trump walked into their dressing rooms.
 In the infamous Access Hollywood tape that became public during the 2016 election, Trump boasted about committing sexual assault: "I don't even wait.
 And when you're a star, they let you do it.
 You can do anything.
 Grab 'em by the pussy.
 You can do anything."

 In 2020, the Michigan Journal of Gender & Law called for a government inquiry into Trump’s crimes: